meinside/telegram-remotecontrol-bot/README.md

 $ $GOPATH/bin/telegram-bot-broadcast "SOME_MESSAGE_TO_BROADCAST"
 ```

-then all connected clients who sent at least one message after the boot up of the daemon will receive this message.
+then all connected clients who sent at least one message will receive this message.

 ## 998. Trouble shooting